-The ACDP focus on early childhood development is centred on three primary factors which are necessary for a child’s sustainable and effective development:
+The ACDP’s focus on early childhood development is centered on three primary factors necessary for a child’s sustainable and effective development:

 The importance of proper and sustainable nutrition for children at an early learning stage is one of our primary objectives in early childhood development.

 b) A multilateral approach

 The ACDP believes that early childhood development is primarily linked to the first level of the social strata, which is the family.